-The Graduate School of Biomedical Sciences has four degree programs: Biotechnology (master's only); Pharmaceutical Sciences; Public Health (master's only); and Biomedical Sciences.
-Biomedical Sciences program consists of five concentrations which are defined as the research areas within the program.
+The Graduate School of Biomedical Sciences has four degree programs: Biotechnology (master's only); Graduate Medical Education Sciences, Pharmaceutical Sciences, and Biomedical Sciences.
+The Biomedical Sciences program consists of four concentrations which are defined as the research areas within the program.
 Students entering into the Biomedical Sciences Program are required to select a concentration at the end of their first year.